filippoberti2020/philip-blog/content/blog/aquila-custom-firmware.md

 ***

-NOTE:
-- If you are installing the same firmware as already previously installed, this can cause the chip to skip the update.
-In this case you can simply change the .bin file name.
-- If you are installing the firmware on a Creality motherboard then the bootloader looks for the .bin file in the root folder instead of the firmware folder.

 TERM DICTIONARY:
 - Default = firmware version does not contain any mesh or level functionality.
 - Manual Mesh = firmware version let you moves the nozzle to each point of the gird and you let the printer know when the nozzle is a the right distance from the bed using a paper sheet.